ImFusion C++ SDK 4.4.0

 The ImFusionResourceCompiler

 Use the ImFusionResourceCompiler executable to generate a C++ file to build and link into your library/application.
-The resulting file will contain the specified input files as well as the code needed to implement a Repository and automatically register it with the ImFusion::Resource system.
+The resulting file will contain the specified input files as well as the code needed to implement a Repository and automatically register it with the ImFusion::Resource system (optional).
+Storing files as external zip-archives is also supported and should be preferred for large files (>100MB), since embedding large files considerably slows down compilation.

 ImFusionResourceCompiler [options] <list of input files>: